 7. Deep plane facelift

 Incisions usually begin in the hairline at the temples, extend in a natural line inside the cartilage of your ear, and continue behind the earlobe to the lower scalp behind the ear and the neck hair line.
 This helps hide the scars.
 The skin is separated from the underlying tissues and gently smoothed back to relieve the redundant folds.
 Tightening of the underlying muscles of the face is performed with special techniques.
 Dr Imani utilises many techniques depending on your anatomical requirements to perform your facelift surgery.
 These include: Mini facelift, S lift, SMAS plication, SMAS resection, MAC lifting - Minimal Access Cranial Suspension, deep plane facelift and extended deep plane facelift in order to provide smoother skin on a solid foundation to rest upon.
 The excess skin is then removed and the remaining skin is brought back into position.
 Following surgery, a small thin tube may be temporarily placed under the skin, behind your ear, to drain any fluid that might collect there.
-We wrap your head loosely in bandages to minimize bruising and swelling.
+We wrap your head loosely in bandages to minimise bruising and swelling.
 The dressing is removed and replaced the next day.

 The surgery is performed on an outpatient or inpatient basis.
 You can resume non-stressful activities during the first week.
 In about 7-10 days you can wear camouflage makeup and resume most normal activities.
 The healing process with a facelift is gradual and final healing may take several weeks.

-What are the different types of facelift surgery:
+What are the different types of facelift surgery?

 (a) Mini-Facelift (SMAS Plication/ SMAS Imbrication, SMASectomy)